-Ambulance dispatchers, also called 9-1-1 operators or public safety telecommunicators, answer emergency and non-emergency calls.
+An ambulance dispatcher, also called a 9-1-1 operator or public safety telecommunicator, is someone who answers emergency and non-emergency calls.
 They take information from the caller and send the appropriate type and number of units.
-Ambulance dispatchers work in an emergency communication center, often called a Public Safety Answering Point (PSAP).
+Ambulance dispatchers work in an emergency communication centre, often called a Public Safety Answering Point (PSAP).

 Would you make a good ambulance dispatcher?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Dispatchers answer calls for service when someone needs help from police, fire fighters, emergency services, or a combination of the three.
+An ambulance dispatcher will answer calls for service when someone needs help from police, firefighters, emergency services, or a combination of the three.
 They take both emergency and non-emergency calls.
-Dispatchers must stay calm while collecting vital information from callers to determine the severity of a situation.
+Ambulance dispatchers must stay calm while collecting vital information from callers to determine the severity of a situation.
 They then give the appropriate first responder agencies information about the call.

-Some dispatchers only take calls.
+Some ambulance dispatchers only take calls.
 Others only use radios to send appropriate personnel.
 Many dispatchers do both tasks.
-Dispatchers keep detailed records about the calls that they take.
+Ambulance dispatchers keep detailed records about the calls that they take.
 They may use a computer system to log important facts, such as the name and location of the caller.
 They may also use crime databases, maps, and weather reports when helping emergency response teams.

 Ambulance dispatchers work in a communication center, often called a Public Safety Answering Point (PSAP).
 Most dispatchers work for local governments, but some work for larger jurisdictions or for private companies.
 They are largely employed by law enforcement agencies and fire departments.
-Most dispatchers work 8- to 12-hour shifts, but some agencies choose to use 24-hour shifts.
+Most dispatchers work 8- to 12-hour shifts.
 Dispatchers often have to work weekends, holidays, and overtime, as emergency calls can come in at any time.

-Work as a dispatcher can be stressful.
+Work as an ambulance dispatcher can be stressful.
 They may have to work long hours, take many calls, and deal with troubling situations.
 Some calls may be distressing, and the pressure to respond to emergency situations quickly can be demanding.